mobilecoinofficial/full-service/API_v1.md

 }
 ```

 it may mean that your account is not yet fully synced.
 Call `check_balance` for the account, and note the `synced_blocks` value.
-If that value is less than the `local_block_height` value, then your Txos may not all be updated to their spent status.
+If that value is less than the `local_block_index` value, then your Txos may not all be updated to their spent status.

 #### Build Transaction